 U.S. Shale Oil Production

-In 2015, new U.S. production of shale oil increased global oil supply.
+In 2015, new U.S. production of shale oil increased the global oil supply.
 By Jan.
 19, 2016, the addition to supply had driven global oil prices down to a 13-year low of around $27/b.
 By November, OPEC had had enough.
 It cut production to revive prices.
 By April 2019, global prices topped $71/b.
 They remained above $55/b until February 2020; by March 2020, when Covid-19 affected the entire global economy, oil prices began falling more rapidly, soon reaching record lows.

 Today's oil prices fluctuate due to constantly changing economic conditions, 2022 prices are predicted to be more steady than the previous years.

 In January 2020, many governments began restricting travel and closing businesses to stem the coronavirus pandemic.
-Demand for oil began falling.
+As a result, oil demand began falling.
 In the first quarter of 2020, oil consumption averaged 94.4 million barrels per day (b/d), down 5.6 million b/d from the prior year.

 Through the first quarter, OPEC and its members were abiding by an agreement to limit production.
 That agreement expired on March 31, 2020.
 At the March 6, 2020, meeting, Russia refused to lower production.
 OPEC responded by announcing it would increase production.
 As storage facilities filled, prices plummeted into negative territory.
 No one wanted delivery of oil since there was hardly any place to store it.